Skip to content

 4. Design for GDPR from day one

-If any data subjects are in the EU (or subject to similar privacy laws), design the ability to find, export, rectify, and delete a data subject’s data.
-Retrofitting GDPR compliance is far more expensive than building it in.
+If any data subjects are in the EU (or subject to similar privacy laws), design the ability to find, export, rectify, and delete a data subject’s data from the start.
+Retrofitting GDPR compliance costs far more than building it in.

 5. Separate data governance from development governance